decred-proposals/mainnet/20e967dad9e7398901decf3cfe0acf4e0853f6558a62607265c63fe791b8b124/1/payload/index.md

-TinyDecred: A Python Toolkit for Python
+TinyDecred: A Python Toolkit for Decred

 My name is Brian (@buck54321 on github).
 I've been a Decred contributor for about a year and a contractor almost as long, working mostly on dcrdata.